 - set out coordinates by different methods

-- level and check profile and sight rails for ground works
+- level and check profile and batter rails for ground works

 - setting out using GPS